Pupil Video: Minerals

 What are minerals and why do we need them?

 The video explains how minerals are used in everyday objects, from jewellery and wires to bricks and computer chips.
-Pupils explore where minerals come from and how they are removed from the ground through processes called mining and quarrying.
+Pupils explore where minerals come from and how they are removed from the ground through mining and quarrying.

 See more of our Year 5 and Year 6 Geography scheme of work.